Reiner1210/mongo-express-session-store/README.md

 It is also possible to get the MongoDB client, database and collection for other database tasks in the app.
 MongoDB recommends only to use one client per app.
-The getMongo function will do the job.
-In a callback it delivers after connection the client, daatabase and collection.
+The `getMongo` function will do the job.
+In a callback it delivers after connection the client, database and collection.

 ## Installation